The Jiffy Group Sustainability Report & Five-Year Plan

 Keeping raw materials and products in use for longer will help reduce demand for natural resources as the world population continues to grow.
 That is why circularity is an important pillar of our sustainability program.
 It is something we are developing in close cooperation with customers, suppliers, industry peers, and other partners.

-We already use recycled plastic to increase the circularity of our products.
-It also avoids the carbon emissions created by virgin plastics.
-By the end of 2021, all facilities will have fully implemented waste recycling systems.
+We are working hard to make sure all our packaging can be recycled and increase the amount of recycled plastics we use, to increase the circularity of our products.
+It also reduces the carbon emissions created by virgin plastics.
+All facilities are working to fully implemented waste recycling systems.
 We also aim to increase the usable life of our products through end-of-use recovery, reuse, or recycling.
 In the longer term, Jiffy wants to become a major player and contributor to the development of circular horticultural systems.

-Pillar 4: Find more sustainable raw materials as alternatives to peat
+Pillar 4: Increase our use of sustainable raw materials

-The growing media industry is grappling with a challenge: Few raw materials can match peat in terms of performance, price, and availability, but it is a finite resource.
+The growing media industry is grappling with a challenge: Few raw materials can match peat in terms of performance, price, and availability.
 We have already started transitioning much of Jiffy’s product range away from 100% peat.
-Our goal is to increase the proportion of renewable raw materials across our entire product range.
+Almost all Jiffy products are now available in peat free or peat reduced versions.
+Our goal is to increase the proportion of renewable raw materials to 50% across our entire product range.

-Get your copy of the report and five-year plan
+Get your copy of the annual reports and five-year plan

 Please reach out to us with your questions and ideas around this important topic.
 Or read the full report to find out more.
 Download your copy for free now.